 We make aftermarket radiators from Ford Motor company blueprints and original radiators we have collected over the years.
 We do our best and want you to be satisfied with your radiator purchase.
 We are not rushed to make radiators and they are assembled one at a time.
-We use fixtures and jigs, we use original shells to located brackets and necks and pressure test radiator to 22-25#s.
+We use fixtures and jigs, we use original shells to located brackets and necks and pressure test radiators to 22# for 20 minutes.

 If you have any concerns about fit after reading this then STOP.
 Send us your original radiator and we will build from your dimensions a replacement radiator that fits your specific car your frame and your shell.